-We acknowledge financial support from the National Institute of Health Biophysical Training Grant (1T32GM149438-01) [AS], as well as the financial support provided by the CCI Phase I: National Science Foundation Center for Quantum Dynamics on Modular Quantum Devices (CQD-MQD) under Award Number 2124511 [VSB].
-Furthermore, we acknowledge seed funding from Yale University through the National Science Foundation Engines Development Award: Advancing Quantum Technologies (CT) under Award Number 2302908 and high-performance computer time from the National Energy Research Scientific Computing Center and from the Yale University Faculty of Arts and Sciences High Performance Computing Center.
+We acknowledge financial support from the National Institute of Health Biophysical Training Grant (1T32GM149438-01) [A.M.S.], as well as the financial support provided by the CCI Phase I: National Science Foundation Center for Quantum Dynamics on Modular Quantum Devices (CQD-MQD) under award no. 2124511 [V.S.B.].
+Furthermore, we acknowledge seed funding from the Yale University through the National Science Foundation Engines Development Award: Advancing Quantum Technologies (CT) under award no. 2302908 and high-performance computer time from the National Energy Research Scientific Computing Center and from the Yale University Faculty of Arts and Sciences High Performance Computing Center.